Synthetixio/synthetix-docs/content/governance.md

 Grants are intended for individuals or teams who support Synthetix and are willing to contribute to the project in some way.
 There is a maximum of 50,000 SNX per grant, though most are expected to be much smaller projects than this, and proposals can be submitted [here](https://github.com/Synthetixio/snx-grants-dao/blob/master/proposals/proposal-template.md).
 The intention behind the grantsDAO is to reward people who already hold SNX and help further the ecosystem in some way.

+It's recommended that before you go to the trouble of submitting a proposal to the grantsDAO, that you either gauge community sentiment around the utility of your proposed addition to the ecosystem, or contact a grantsDAO member to discuss it directly.
+This can be done through the [Synthetix Discord](https://discord.com/invite/AEdUHzt) in the #grants-dao channel.

 ## Community Governance Calls

 Community governance calls are a venue for the Synthetix team to consult with the community.
 These calls occur on a semi-regular basis and typically have a pre-set agenda of issues to be discussed and resolved.
 This complements Discord as a central component of the team's commitment to transparency and community engagement on the path to full decentralisation.
 Upcoming community governance calls are announced on the [Synthetix blog](https://blog.synthetix.io/); [here](https://www.youtube.com/channel/UCxsxeKabeNtozsolSM_1nuw) you can view every governance call in full.